Little Me (musical): Plot

 Belle next journeys to Monte Carlo and meets Prince Cherney, the leader of a small, impoverished nation.
 He has a heart attack when he gambles his country's entire treasury and loses.
 He needs his hypodermic needle, but Belle gives him his fountain pen, leading him close to death.
 He and his many mourners make a huge deal out of it ("Goodbye (The Prince's Farewell)"), but Belle gives him part of her giant fortune to save his country.
 In his relief, he is restored to health, and in gratitude he makes her "Countess Zoftig" - she has attained social position.
 She then reveals that she had given him poisoned wine so he wouldn't suffer.
 The Prince suddenly dies, but Belle now has wealth, culture, and social position and can return to Noble.

 Noble, now governor of both North Dakota and South Dakota, agrees to marry Belle, and, in celebration, she suggests that he take a toast of champagne despite being a lifelong teetotaler.
 This causes him to become alcoholic, and he is impeached.
 Ashamed, he leaves Belle.
 Devastated, she returns to Baby and marries George, where they now live in The Bluff ("Here's to Us").
 As Belle hosts a party ("Here's to Us"), George encounters Noble, now a drunken bum, outside their home.
 He encourages him to return to Belle, but Noble instead flees to find a way to regain himself.

-After Belle finishes her story for the autobiography, Baby announces she and Noble Junior (whom Noble had while with Romona) are getting married.
+After Belle finishes her story for the autobiography, Baby announces she and Noble Junior (whom Noble had while with Ramona) are getting married.
 Patrick Dennis announces he is done with his research, but right then Miss Eggleston bursts in with a gun, intent on killing Belle for ruining her life and her son.
 She and Belle struggle with the gun, and it goes off just as Noble, newly sober, steps into the room.
 At first it appears Noble was shot, but then it is revealed that she shot George, who dies.
 Their "I Love You Theme" playing, Belle decides to marry Noble even though he no longer has wealth, culture, and social position and they all live happily ever after ("Finale Act II").

-Note: As scripted, the same actor portrays Noble, Pinchley, Val, Fred, Schnizler, Prince Cherney and Noble Junior.
+Note: As scripted, the same actor portrays Noble, Pinchley, Val, Fred, Schnitzler, Prince Cherney and Noble Junior.